 Claude Cowork for wealth management firms: secure client and portfolio work for Canadian advisors

 Advisors want to know whether Claude Cowork can speed up client and portfolio work without putting account data or a CIRO record obligation at risk.
-According to Statistics Canada, finance and insurance firms already use AI at 30.6%, so staff at most practices are testing these tools.
-The duty to keep client information confidential and the activity supervised stays with the firm.
+According to Statistics Canada (2026), 40.4% of finance and insurance businesses used AI in the 12 months to the second quarter of 2026, against 19.2% across all industries.
+The duty to keep client information confidential stays with the firm.

-Mike Pearlstein, CISSP, MSc AI, founder of Fusion Computing, which has secured IT for Canadian wealth and advisory firms across Toronto, Hamilton, and Metro Vancouver since 2012.
+Mike Pearlstein, CISSP, MSc Computer Science (AI), founder of Fusion Computing, which has secured IT for Canadian wealth and advisory firms across Toronto, Hamilton, and Metro Vancouver since 2012.

 Book a Consultation

-• Scope it to one household, never the whole CRM or client-document store.
+• Scope Cowork to 1 household’s folder, never the whole CRM or client-document store.

 • An advisor or compliance reviews anything client-facing.
 Never put account numbers on a personal account.